Why do traditional CMS platforms create content lock-in?

 Visual editing

-Platforms like Sanity, Storyblok, and Contentful offer visual editors where your team can see exactly how content will look on the live site — click to edit, drag to rearrange, preview in real time.
+Modern hosted API-driven CMS platforms offer visual editors where your team can see exactly how content will look on the live site, click to edit, drag to rearrange, preview in real time.

 Content modeling